-Several risks are involved in purchasing a re-lamped bulb, including severely decreased lamp life, LCD panel or image damage due to inconsistent burning temperatures and possible permanent damage to your projector.
+MyProjectorLamps does NOT re-lamp projector lamps.
+Projector lamp re-lamping is NOT recommended by MyProjectorLamps or by any audio/ visual professionals.
+There are several risks involved in purchasing a re-lamped bulb, including severely decreased lamp life, LCD panel or image damage due to inconsistent burning temperatures and possible permanent damage to your projector.

 What is Re-lamping?

 Re-lamping is the replacement of the ARC tube that sits inside the projector lamp's quartz globe.
 Re-lamping companies will hollow out the ceramic base that holds the old burner in place and then place a new burner inside, setting it in place with extra strength caulking.